 Michigan State features the No. 1 defense in the Football Bowl Subdivision.

-For the second straight year, Michigan State featured the best defense in the Big Ten in 2012.
-The Spartans ranked among the NCAA FBS Top 10 in eight categories: touchdowns allowed (second with 16), pass efficiency defense (third at 98.8), total defense (fourth at 274.4 ypg.), pass break-ups (tied for eighth at 4.8 pg.), rushing defense (eighth at 98.6 ypg.), third-down defense (eighth at .305), pass defense (ninth at 175.8 ypg.) and scoring defense (ninth at 16.3 ppg.).
+In 2012, the Spartans ranked among the NCAA FBS Top 10 in eight categories: touchdowns allowed (second with 16), pass efficiency defense (third at 98.8), total defense (fourth at 274.4 ypg.), pass break-ups (tied for eighth at 4.8 pg.), rushing defense (eighth at 98.6 ypg.), third-down defense (eighth at .305), pass defense (ninth at 175.8 ypg.) and scoring defense (ninth at 16.3 ppg.).
 In addition, MSU also led the Big Ten in six defensive categories (touchdowns allowed, total defense, scoring defense, pass efficiency defense, rushing defense and third-down defense).

 Michigan State led the Big Ten and ranked No. 4 in the NCAA FBS in total defense, permitting just 274.4 yards per game, which was the lowest season average (total defense) since 1987 (241.0 ypg.).
 The Spartans also led the conference and ranked No. 9 in the NCAA FBS in scoring defense, allowing just 16.3 points per game.
 Michigan State held four opponents (Boise State, Central Michigan, Michigan, Minnesota) without an offensive touchdown and shut out three opponents in the second half (Boise State, Eastern Michigan, Indiana).
 In fact, Michigan State's defense allowed just 74 points in the second half/overtime all season (five touchdowns, 13 field goals).
 The last time MSU permitted a lower scoring average came in 1989 (13.6 ppg.).